felipesantanadev/nodejs-auth-api/README.md

-# Node JS - JWT Authentication with role based authorization
+# Node JS - JWT with role based authorization

 This project is a sample of how to use JWT Authentication in Node JS APIs.